 My third hospitalization was the worst one.
 I caught the onset of it before my numbers were too low because I was experiencing significant memory loss.
 I was taking Algebra at The Ohio State University and I had to get a tutor.
 I remember being in a tutoring session and thinking, “This guy must think I’m an idiot.
 I’m having trouble with simple division!”
 Then it hit me!
 I left the session and paged my doctor.
 I explained my symptoms, went straight to the lab, and was directly admitted to the hospital.
 My platelet count was 56 and my LD was not very elevated.
 Unfortunately, my levels got worse in the hospital and I struggled with torsades de pointes, a form of ventricular tachycardia, due to an electrolyte imbalance from the many transfusions and apheresis treatments.
 The scariest part was when I passed out and woke up with a team running in with a crash cart.
 Needless to say, this was my longest stay in the hospital.

-Each time I experienced a TTP flare I never felt sick.
+Each time I experienced a TTP flare, I never felt sick.
 I was tired and pale, but I felt fine.
-That’s something that was hard to get used to and is why it’s necessary to listen to what your body is saying!
+That is something that was hard to get used to and is why it’s necessary to listen to what your body is saying!
 I also struggled with allergic reactions during plasma exchange and transfusions.
 We figured out a good cocktail of Benadryl and steroids before treatments which greatly cut down on the hives and other side effects.
-During the third hospitalization, I received a lot more synthetic plasma which cut down on allergic reactions.
+During the third hospitalization, I received a synthetic more processed plasma which cut down on allergic reactions.

-I didn’t realize how much my illnesses had impacted my life until a few years later.
+I did not realize how much my illnesses had impacted my life until a few years later.
 I struggled a lot with school, which was unlike me, and I hid it from everyone.
 I was always tired, sick, and had memory problems, but I was ashamed to admit anything because I thought it was my fault.
 I came to realize how much my life was affected by Lupus and TTP.
 Luckily, each year since my last TTP relapse, I have noticed an improvement in my memory.
 A funny story: The winter of 2007, I was on the way to a cabin for the weekend with some friends.
 It was beautiful outside and I exclaimed, “Look at all of those frozen drips!!!
 It’s so pretty!”
 The car erupted with laughter and my friend said, “Ummm, those are what we call icicles…” It’s important to be able to find the humor in the situation.
-Knowing that you used to be smarter than what you are now is the hardest thing to deal with it.
+Knowing that you used to be smarter, is the hardest thing to deal with.
 I would say that I’m 95% better after 9 years.
 I still struggle with keeping my train of thought when giving detailed explanations, however, it seems to be more of an insecurity than an impairment.

 I feel so lucky to have been treated at The Ohio State Wexner Medical Center by a doctor who is a TTP expert.
 I felt comfort and at ease, even in the scariest moments, because of the amazing nurses and doctors who treated me.
 I finally feel like my diseases are under control and I have been able to move on with my life.